oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	* A message is displayed confirming the creation of the new version.
 	![Notebook EA versions page](images/message-version2.png)

+This completes the task of creating a notebook version in the Notebooks editor.

 ### Task 2.3: View Version History and Compare Notebooks Versions
 To view the version that you created in Task 6.2: